alorman/Ki_Cad_Docs/using_illustrator_with_kicad/Readme.md

 So the groups are getting mangled somewhere in Inkscape.
 These group tags are key to the Gerbolyze process and must be maintained.

+### A Bit MORE About SVGs
+The more I dug into the below scaling issues with Illustrator, the more I had to dig into SVGs.
+The `ViewBox` attribute is key to understanding how SVGs work, although in this case it doesn't help.
+For further reading I encourage you to read this [excellent article](https://css-tricks.com/scale-svg/).

 ## What Are The Other Options?
 I've used and tried the following to make arbitrary vector art PCBs.